Q. Why do I see offline streams in search results?

 A: No, ratings can only be given at the time the streamer is streaming a particular game or activity on the platform.
 If the streamer switches games mid-stream and a rating is given after the switch, the rating will apply to the game being streamed at the time of the rating.

-Q. Can a rating be undone?
+Q. Can a rating be reversed or removed?

-A: No, once submitted, ratings are set.
+A: No. Once submitted, ratings are set.

 Q. Why review streams?